Back in England a good twenty years ago now…

 “How do I know you’re who you say you are?” he said.

-As you might imagine, my friend considered this to be a somewhat strange question to ask of five men all dressed in full fire fighting gear, but he fully understood the need for caution and decided to humour the manager.
-He led him to the window and pointed outside, where a shiny red fire engine was parked at the roadside.
+My friend considered this to be a somewhat strange question to ask of five men all dressed in full fire fighting gear.
+But he fully understood the need for caution and decided to humour the manager.
+He led him to the window and pointed outside.
+Where a large shiny red fire engine was parked at the roadside.

 “There,” he said. “£175,000 worth of state of the art fire fighting equipment.”